 They will steer you the right way into successfully breaking and entering your own home.
-Just make sure you notified the neighborhood.
+Just make sure you notify the neighborhood.

-So you really didn’t want to call the locksmiths, well here are the step-by-step guide you will need to follow to get back in your home.
+So you really didn’t want to call the locksmiths, well here is the step-by-step guide you will need to follow to get back into your home.

 Here are some things you’ll have to procure.
 The two things you will gather is an envelope and any string-like item (like a rubber band) that you will now manipulate into a pseudo-key.

 If you got a hold of a rubber band, it would easily get you into any door with a sliding lock or door chain.
 Usually, you will only find this dilemma if you are trapped outside your hotel room.

 Make sure that you got a thick rubber band, one that can handle a bit of tension but will not snap if you stretch it far.
 The end result is simple; you are sliding one end of the rubber band onto the lock and the other on the door handle.
 The down pull of the handle when the door is closed will administer the correct tension and motion to unlatch the chain from the steel.
 The rubber band should be tied into a loop for these steps to work.

 Didn’t find a rubber band but got floss instead?
 You are in luck because that will work too.